Creating spritesheets for Phaser 2 with TexturePacker

 Why should I use a sprite sheet?

-The next thing you are going to do is creating a sprite sheet.
-Using sprite sheets with Phaser has 2 main reasons:
+The first step is to create a sprite sheet.
+Using sprite sheets with Phaser serves two primary purposes:

-Using a sprite atlas also improves performance of the game.
-With WebGL textures have only to be set once for rendering.
+Using a sprite atlas enhances the game's performance.
+With WebGL, textures only need to be set once for rendering, resulting in improved frame rates.

 Creating sprite sheets - the easy way

 The easiest way to create your sprite sheets is using TexturePacker.
-Download and install the application.
+Download and install the application here:

 The project folder already contains some artwork in the assets-folder.
 Simply drag and drop the cityscene folder into TexturePacker.

-Adding folders has 2 main advantages over adding single sprites
+Adding folders has two main advantages over adding single sprites

 After that use the file selection button to enter a Data file.
 Name it cityscene.json and place it in the folder of the html and js file.